 Contact

-National Roof Repair Authority operates as a national-scope reference directory covering the licensed roofing contractor landscape across the United States.
+National Roof Repair Authority operates as a national-scope reference provider network covering the licensed roofing contractor landscape across the United States.
 This page describes how editorial and administrative inquiries are handled, what response timelines apply to different request categories, and the geographic and professional scope this resource addresses.
-Requests related to contractor listings, regulatory accuracy, and directory structure are processed through the channels described below.
+Requests related to contractor providers, regulatory accuracy, and provider network structure are processed through the channels described below.

 Response expectations